mariadb-corporation/MaxScale/Documentation/routers/ReadConnRoute.md

 ## Overview

 The readconnroute router provides simple and lightweight load balancing across a set of servers.
-The router can be configured to
+The router can also be configured to balance connections based on a weighting parameter defined in the server's section.

 ## Configuration